Nuvigil (TB) (Armodafinil)

 Frequently Asked Questions

-It’s better to take Nuvigil before food as food can slow down how quickly the medication enters your bloodstream and may delay its effects.
+It is recommended to take Nuvigil before food, as food can slow down its effects.

-If you miss a dose, just take the next dose at your usual time.
-Do not take an extra dose to ‘catch up’.
+If you miss a dose, take the next dose at your usual time and do not take extra to catch up.

 Important Disclaimer